 If you do not file an approved Claim in the VW Settlement that applies to your vehicle, or if you request exclusion from the applicable VW Settlements, you will not receive an automatic payment from the Bosch Settlement for that vehicle.
-If this describes you, you must file a claim form in the Bosch Settlement to participate in the Bosch Settlement and to receive a payment.
+If this describes you, you must Submit a Claim form in the Bosch Settlement to participate in the Bosch Settlement and to receive a payment.

 For more information, see FAQ 12.

 Comment on or object to the Bosch Settlement, without excluding yourself.

 |Go to a Hearing||

 Ask to speak in Court about the fairness of the Bosch Settlement.